TeskaLabs/asab/docs/how-tos/03_rest_api.md

         ModuleNotFoundError: No module named 'pymongo.mongo_replica_set_client'
         ```

-        that means there is a missing module, probably the [motor](https://motor.readthedocs.io/en/stable/) library, which provides an asynchronous driver for MongoDB.
+        This message means that there's a missing module, probably the [motor](https://motor.readthedocs.io/en/stable/) library, which provides an asynchronous driver for MongoDB.
 Try to fix it:

         ``` bash
         pip install motor